aiggdev/vImage/README.md

 - Vue 3
 - Admin Area
 - Improve user drop down menu while keeping it as simple as possible
+- tune prettify, impliment my version of clean consistent code

-So stay tuned and feel free to let me kow if you would like to help work on vImage Gallery.
+So stay tuned and feel free to [let me kow if you would like to help](https://twitter.com/aiggdev) work on vImage Gallery.

 ## Project setup
 ```